userfront/guide/docs/quickstart.md

 - Add a password reset form to your `/reset` page
 - Add a logout button anywhere you need it

-Your tools will all work in dev mode until you deploy them to your live domain; then they will work in live mode automatically.
+Your tools will all work in test mode until you deploy them to your live domain; then they will work in live mode automatically.

 ### Finished